Recent developments in technology have changed the way people gamble, increasing the risk of the user developing a problem.

 Who are we?

 Last year, our helpline rang over 8 thousand times, millions more have seen FCCG related content.
 Gamblers and their loved ones call often, desperately looking for help.
 While everyone’s story is unique, there is a common thread that links most callers.
 They are looking to reclaim their lives.
 They are looking to rebuild and desperately need to restore hope.
 A gambling addiction can be crushing- affecting interpersonal relationships, finances, & employment.
 Problem gambling has the power to wreck a home and drain a bank account.
-Our theme for this year’s PGAM is Rebuild.
-Renew.
-Restore.
 Our team works tirelessly to make sure that the millions of people who live in Florida have access to the help and resources they need.
 Serving a state of 19 million people isn’t easy but the FCCG staff does it with care, grace, and dignity.
 Meet our wonderful team!

 We are here to help!